MSGhero/haxe-things/README.md

 Miscellaneous Haxe stuff I make that might be useful.

-Includes an automatic build versioner, lots of array-based data structures, and a JSON preparse macro (parses during compilation).
+Includes an automatic build versioner, LOC counter, lots of array-based data structures, and a JSON preparse macro (parses during compilation).